fbohz/fbohz.github.io/_posts/2020-06-01-js_back_to_basics2.markdown

   - This global() has the `globalObject` and `this`.
   - In browser the globalObject is the `window`.
   - Depending on the function context `this` might refer to one thing or the other.
-  - you can add functions, variables to this globalObject
+  - You can add functions, variables to this globalObject
-- **Execution base** is where you run your code.
+- *Execution base* is where you run your code.

 **Lexical Environment / Scope**
 - It means **where** you write something.
 - They are like little universes each time there's a new execution context.
-- functions within functions are in the lexical environment of another functions
+- Functions within functions are in the lexical environment of another functions (closures).
 - Knowing where it was written, the compiler can make decisions what to do.
-- Remember every time we add a new function we create a new planet.
+- Remember every time we add a new function we create a "new planet".

-Execution context tells which lexical environment (planet) is currently running.
+Execution context tells which lexical environment ("planet") is currently running.

-**Our lexical scope (available data + variables where functions were defined) determines our available variables NOT where the function is called (dynamic scop)**.
+**Our lexical scope (available data + variables where functions were defined) determines our available variables NOT where the function is called (dynamic scope)**.
 It doesn't matter where we call our functions.

 *The very first lexical environment is the global environment*.

 **Hoisting**

-In the creation phase (when set globalObject and this) before execution of code we have hosting:
+In the creation phase (when set globalObject and 'this') before execution of code we have hosting:
 - Hoisting is the behavior of moving variables and fn declarations to their context.
 - During creation phase (first go through) it allocates memory.
 As soon as they see variables or function it allocates them, the first run they will be as `undefined`.
-  - variables with `var` are then **partially hoisted**.
+  - Variables with `var` are then **partially hoisted**.
 Var is as undefined.
     - `let` and `const` are NOT hoisted.
-  - function declarations are **fully hoisted**.
+  - Function declarations are **fully hoisted**.
-  - function expressions (defined with var) are partially and `undefined`.
+  - Function expressions (defined with var) are partially and `undefined`.
 - Compiler is not moving lines but in the first pass is just **allocating memory**